phantom0004/phantom0004/README.md

 ## 📚 Learning
 Currently taking advanced coding and cybersecurity courses.
 I stay updated with Google, Cisco, and Udemy certifications, and I follow the latest trends and threats in cybersecurity.

-## 📫 Connect with Me
-Find more about my work on [LinkedIn](https://www.linkedin.com/in/daryl-gatt-web3/).